KellanClark/armfuck/README.md

 ---

 ## Using
-This repository comes provided with a compiled ROM that has `hellobf.bf` (the program running in the image) loaded.
+This repository comes provided with a compiled ROM that has `quine.bf` (the program running in the image) loaded.
 To load a new Brainfuck program or change the input, it must be converted into a form the interpreter can understand and inserted into the ROM by running
 ```bash
 python scripts/loadprogram.py <brainfuck file> [input text]
 ```